How do you set up a local testing server?

 If you only need HTML, CSS and JavaScript, and no server-side language, the easiest way may be to check for extensions in your code editor.
 As well as automating installation and set-up for your local HTTP server, they also integrate nicely with your code editors.
 Testing local files in an HTTP server may be one click away.

-For VSCode, you can check the following free extension:
+For VS Code, you can check the following free extension:

 vscode-preview-server